-The base for an increase in production will be the development of a low-cost fish feed from protein rich by-products of the bio fuel industry.
-In fish farming, nutrition is critical because feed represents 40 – 50% of the production costs.
+The main objective is the development of a low-cost feed for carps and tilapia from protein rich by-products of the bio fuel industry with focus on Jatropha curcas L. In fish farming, nutrition is critical because feed represents 40 – 50% of the production costs.
 Fish nutrition has advanced with the development of new, balanced commercial diets that promote optimal fish growth and health.

-Protein is the most expensive part of fish feed and prices of protein rich fishmeal and soybean meal moved up in the last decade (Fig. 2).
-To produce a low-cost fish feed it is important to accurately determine the protein requirements for each species and size of cultured fish.
+Protein is the most expensive part of fish feed and prices of protein rich fishmeal and soybean meal moved up in the last decade (picture 3).
+To produce a low-cost fish feed, it is important to accurately determine the protein requirements for each species and size of cultured fish.
 Protein levels in aquaculture feed generally average 32-38 % for tilapia (and carp).
 The needed fish feed will be prepared on the base of detoxified Jatropha kernel meal (JKM) and locally available ingredients.

 The research project is a cooperation project of JatroSolutions GmbH with the Johann Heinrich von Thünen Institut and the Spezialfuttermittelwerke Beeskow.
 More details to the partners will be found on their homepage.

 Future research in Aquafeeding will focus on the use of the edible Jatropha curcas as base for low-cost proteinfeed.
 The defatted kernelmeal can replace the fish meal as protein source.
 The main advantage will be a more efficient and economically produced proteinmeal - cause no detoxification will be neet.
 A simple method to produce aquafeed of edible Jatropha curcas is presented in the project JatroilProtein.
 More details to the edible Jatropha curcas can be find at www.chuta.de.